PhuocHoangMinhNguyen/ReamotApp/README.md

 - If a patient forgets his/her password, he/she can enters email address in the input section, and a link will be sent to that email to reset his/her password.

 #### HomeStack
 The stack includes the Home Screen and Medication Information Screen.

 Home Screen includes 3 sections:
 - A "Medication Taking History For The Day" List including taken, missed reminder for the day
 - An "Upcoming Reminders" List including upcoming reminders for the day.
 - An image of a "growing" flower, that its growing status will be changed based on the value of: `(Taken Medicine * 100) / (Missed Medicine + Taken Medicine + Upcoming Reminders)`

+When clicking on a medicine in one of the 2 lists in Home Screen, the Medication Information Screen pops up, showing the information of the medicine clicked on including medicine name, image, and information.

 #### CalendarStack
 The stack shows patient's medication taking history for each day.
 It will show the medication details, the taking status, and the time for each time a medicine is taken or missed.
+A Progress Chart is showed at the bottom of the screen to show the patient's taking medicine progress of that day.

 #### MedicineStack
 The stack shows: